If you want to apply to Washington And Jefferson College, there is no application fee, which means it is free to apply.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Washington And Jefferson College must submit the following items.
-Double check with Washington And Jefferson College's admissions department to confirm all application materials and requirements.
+To apply to Washington And Jefferson College, all applicants must submit the following items.
+Check in with Washington And Jefferson College's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|